-In 2011 I took on the role of Interim Chair of the Department of Oncology, one of the most vibrant communities in the Faculty of Medicine.
+In 2011 I took on the role of Interim Chair of the McGill Department of Oncology (Renamed the Gerald Bronfman Department of Oncology in June 2016) one of the most vibrant communities in the Faculty of Medicine.
 It is a large department with 149 ranked faculty members and an additional 46 associate members each of whom mobilizes a team of research, clinical and administrative support staff and trainees.

 In August 2013 I was named Chair of the Department and in this capacity I have been building on the same vision of “strategic pragmatism” that I have followed since 2011.
 In brief, the goal is to derive strength from the existing multi-silo structure of the oncology network at McGill, with its centres and hospital units that have much to gain in maintaining their independence and direct representation in the Faculty of Medicine.
 I continue to build on the strengths of this robust network, catalyze the academic and research interactions, nurture the careers of its faculty members, and ensure that the department meets its mission within McGill and provides a useful service to society.

 The department’s research activities are broad in scope tackling cancer-related topics in the fields of basic and translational research, medical physics, cancer epidemiology, cancer prevention, cancer genetics, psychosocial oncology and palliative care.
-In addition, many of the clinicians conduct phase I, II and III oncology clinical research studies managed either through the Department of Oncology-based Clinical Research Program (CRP) or their respective hospital sites.
+In addition, many of the clinicians conduct phase I, II and III oncology clinical research studies.
 In 2011 I created a Departmental Mentorship Committee comprised of middle to senior level faculty to help guide junior members as they work to strengthen their academic profile through research, teaching and service initiatives.